Tara Dwelley, FNP-C

-Dr. Kaplan is our Medical Director here at our Health Center.
+Dr. Kaplan is SCRFHC’s Medical Director.
 He has been part of the team for 11 years.
 He had three family members that were physicians.
 Their inspirations and dedication showed him the way.
 He attended Kansas City College of Health Sciences and then onto Medical School at KCMO.
 He lives with his wife, Michelle, who is a PA at MDl Hospital.
 He has two sons, Michael and Samuel David.
 Dr. Kaplan also has a new golden retriever Faith.
 His hobbies include skiing, golfing, sailing and tennis.
 His favorite quote is “when you lose, don’t lose the lesson.”
 What he likes about SCRFHC is the congeniality and excellent teamwork.

 Janice Small, MSN, FNP-C